Home »

 • Bare arms and shoulders grab attention.
 Avoid sleeveless apparel.

-• Ditch strong patterns, thick stripes, and logos.
-Solid colors are safe.
+• Ditch patterns, stripes, and logos.

 • Darker colors are slimming.
 Truth.